GameWithPixels/pixels-js/packages/pixels-web-connect/DOC.md

 - Device is taken out of range of by the user.
 - Device is turned off or restarted by the user.
 - Device ran out of battery.
-- Too much wireless interferences.
+- Too much wireless interference.

-Any of those issue might happen while our code sample is being executed and will result with an exception being thrown by one of the asynchronous call made to the Pixels package.
+Any of these issues might happen while our code sample is being executed and will result in an exception being thrown by one of the asynchronous call made to the Pixels package.

-Also the user might just cancel the request to connect to a die which results with the call to `requestPixel()` throwing an exception.
+Additionally the user might just cancel the request to connect to a die which will result in the call to `requestPixel()` throwing an exception.

 ## User Experience